Last Revised 09.16.2022

 - Increase ventilation rates where feasible - doors open depending on weather.

-- If, after the service and up to 15 days, you have Covid symptoms or test positive for Covid, please contact Karen R. Smith (firstname.lastname@example.org) as soon as possible.
+- If you test positive for Covid after the service and up to 14 days, please contact Karen R. Smith (firstname.lastname@example.org) as soon as possible.

 - We will keep a log and notify people who have potentially been exposed for up to 15 days.

 - An employee may refuse to perform unsafe work, including hazards created by COVID-19.
-And, it is unlawful for the employer to take adverse action against such an employee.
+It is unlawful for the employer to take adverse action against such an employee.

 - Seattle Unity will provide high-risk individuals with their choice of access to available employer-granted accrued leave or unemployment benefits if an alternative work arrangement is not feasible.